 1. Start with regular push ups

-Push ups are a chest exercise that directly work the triceps as you extend your arm with each repetition.
-Once you master the regular pushup, you can introduce a variety of push ups, with your feet elevated (decline), your hands elevated (incline), and close or wide grip versions.
-Each of these variations focus on different parts of the chest and works the chest and triceps from different angles.
+Push-up is a chest exercise that directly works the triceps as you extend your arm with each repetition.
+Once you master the regular pushup, you can introduce a variety of push-ups, with your feet elevated (decline), your hands elevated (incline), and close or wide grip versions.
+Each of these variations focuses on different parts of the chest and works the chest and triceps from different angles.